-Overall Curriculum D
+Overall D

+Curriculum

-- The School of Medicine at Virginia Commonwealth University includes health impacts of climate change in the core curriculum, but this topic is primarily covered in a new, stand-alone lecture, with sparse mentions scattered throughout various courses.
-Climate change is not addressed in clinical education. - Recommendations: Continue integrating climate change into pre-clinical courses as well as honing its inclusion in the longitudinal pre-clinical curriculum.
+The School of Medicine at Virginia Commonwealth University includes health impacts of climate change in the core curriculum, but this topic is primarily covered in a new, stand-alone lecture, with sparse mentions scattered throughout various courses.
+Climate change is not addressed in mandatory or elective clinical education.
+Recommendations: Continue integrating climate change into pre-clinical courses as well as honing its inclusion in the longitudinal preclinical curriculum.
 Adopt and refine a clinical elective with the goal of implementing a longitudinal track throughout the clinical years.
 Introduce training on taking an environmental history.

-Interdisciplinary Research
+Interdisciplinary Research D-

-- There are biology, ecology, and planetary health researchers based on VCU's undergraduate campus but none directly affiliated with the medical school.
-Some students have independently sought out projects adjacent to planetary health with guidance from SOM faculty. - Recommendations: A feasible start would be to connect faculty and students interested in planetary health research through a centralized database.
+There are biology, ecology, and planetary health researchers based on VCU's undergraduate can none directly affiliated with the medical school.
+Some students have independently sought out p adjacent to planetary health with guidance from SOM faculty.
+Recommendations: A feasible start would be to connect faculty and students interested in planetary research through a centralised database. orojects

-Community Outreach and Advocacy
+Community Outreach and Advocacy F

-- While community outreach efforts are regularly made on VCU's undergraduate campus, those efforts do not extend to the medical school or the health system. - Recommendations: More medical school involvement in community-facing events, better availability of educational materials for patients on environmental toxins and the health impacts of climate change, and CME credits for providers regarding climate change.
+While community outreach efforts are regularly made on VCU's undergraduate campus, those efforts do not extend to the medical school or the health system.
+Recommendations: We recommend that VCU introduce and implement greater medical school involvement in community-facing events, better availability of educational materials for patients on environmental toxins and the health impacts of climate change, and CME credits for providers regarding climate change.

-Support for Student-Led Initiatives
+Support for Student-Led Initiatives С

-\mathbf{C}

-- Support for students involves funding for research projects, faculty involvement (including the local branch of MS4SF), and volunteering opportunities through the larger undergraduate campus.
-In addition, the newly formed Sustainability Plan Committee includes significant student representation. - Recommendations: There is no incentive for students to take valuable time away from their education to engage in sustainability/QI projects with the health system.
+Support for students involves funding for research projects, faculty involvement (including the local branch of MS4SF), and volunteering opportunities through the larger undergraduate campus.
+In addition, the newly formed Sustainability Plan Committee includes significant student representation.
+Recommendations: There is no incentive for students to take valuable time away from their education to engage in sustainability/QI projects with the health system.
 Funding, or even curricular credit, would change that.
 In addition, funding earmarked specifically for planetary health research projects would spur the development of those projects.

-Campus Sustainability
+Campus Sustainability D

-- VCU School of Medicine offers recycling options, employed green building design in the recent medical school facility, and promotes sustainable transportation.
-Additionally, VCU Health has a newly appointed Sustainability Director, who is working to oversee sustainability efforts. - Recommendations: No meaningful efforts have been made to divest from fossil fuels.
-In addition, there are no sustainability guidelines or procurement requirements for events, no efforts to make lab spaces more sustainable, and no efforts to retrofit old buildings.
+VCU School of Medicine offers recycling options, has employed green building design in the remedical school facility, and promotes sustainable transportation.
+Additionally, VCU Health has appointed Sustainability Director, who is working to oversee sustainability efforts.
+Recommendations: No meaningful efforts have been made to divest from fossil fuels.
+In addition no sustainability guidelines or procurement requirements for events, no efforts to make lab spac sustainable, and no efforts to retrofit old buildings.
+A simple way to start would be to implement sustainability guidelines for events. a newly n, there are es more